 In most cases, misdemeanor level charges will be appropriate for crimes that do not involve violence, or a high degree of property loss or damage.
 Sentencing happens upon conviction and is most often decided by the judge for the case.
 At times, juries may suggest sentencing measures for the judge to consider, if the case was decided by a jury.

-In Texas, the process for vacating or expunging a prior criminal record is known as "expunction."
+The process for vacating or expunging a criminal record in Texas is known as "expunction."
 This process takes place either after an arrest, an acquittal, or a dismissal.
 After this, a person must then wait a certain amount of time for their record to be eligible for expunction.
 In addition, this person must not have any current criminal charges or proceedings outstanding against them.

 - Class C misdemeanors: 180 days from the date of the arrest